 From the application perspective, to deploy video SCI systems into our daily life, different settings are required for different scenes.
 Taking video surveillance as an example, video SCI cameras can significantly reduce memory and transmission bandwidth costs, while, recovering the high-speed video if needed.
-However, a fixed compression ratio (B:1) is clearly not optimal in this case, since when there are no moving objects in the scene, a large B can be used, whereas when a high-speed object exists in the scene, a small B is desired for maintaining high-quality reconstruction (Figure 1).
-Moreover, we expect that the video SCI system can adjust this B value automatically.
-This is what we refer to as temporal tempor
+However, a fixed compression ratio (B:1) is clearly not optimal in this case, since when there are no moving objects in the scene, a large B can be used, while when a high-speed object exists in the scene, a small B is desired for maintaining high quality reconstruction (Fig. 1).